My take on this may surprise you.

-And that checking-in, that open-endedness satisfies my spontaneous nature, gives me a sense of freedom, and that's the gift in it.
-It makes sure my "ladder of success is always leaning against the right building" in the words of Stephen Covey.
+And that checking-in, that open-endedness satisfies my spontaneous nature, gives me a sense of freedom.

-This flexibility doesn't mean that actions will always deviate from plans, not at all.
+This flexibility doesn't mean that actions need to deviate from plans, not at all.
 But sometimes they might.
 And that's fine too.

 If you'd like my 1:1 help to create your own free-flow (or any kind of) routine that will help you manage your life better, or you'd like to create a BIG change in your life but not sure where to start - get in touch via email HERE or book a call with me below.

 - dig into your vision, what do you really want to create in your life, what is the purpose of change you want to create;

 - we'll also look at your present situation, what's going for you and what's in the way, why hasn't it happened already;

 - and we'll piece together a picture of what the next best steps are for you.